mattrussell2/vscode-cpp-unit-test/README.md

 ###NOTE: We're still in alpha, so setup is a bit finicky.
 Please follow these instructions carefully!

 ### Getting started
-If you haven't already, install the C++ Unit Testing FrameWork by AutumMoon from the VSCode Marketplace.
+If you haven't already, install the C++ Unit Testing Framework by AutumMoon from the VSCode Marketplace.

 Then, create and move into a new folder.